laravel/docs/security.md

 		});
 	});

-If the password reset is successful, the `User` instance and the password will be passed to your Closure, allowing you to actually perform the save operation.
+If the password reset is successful, the `User` instance and the password will be passed to your Closure with min length of 6 characters, allowing you to actually perform the save operation.
 Then, you may return a `Redirect` or any other type of response from the Closure which will be returned by the `reset` method.
 Note that the `reset` method automatically checks for a valid `token` in the request, valid credentials, and matching passwords.

 By default, password reset tokens expire after one hour.
 You may change this via the `reminder.expire` option of your `app/config/auth.php` file.